America West Airlines: History

-The airline continued to lose money.
-Operating expenses at Terminal 4 were far higher than in the temporary Terminal 3 concourse; the Nagoya route carried almost no passengers; tensions before the Gulf War caused fuel costs to rise.
+The airline continued to lose money: operating expenses at Terminal 4 were far higher than in the temporary Terminal 3 concourse; the Nagoya route carried almost no passengers; tensions before the Gulf War caused fuel costs to rise.
 America West filed for bankruptcy in June 1991.

 In June 1995, W. Douglas Parker joined America West as senior vice president and chief financial officer; he would be elected chairman, president and CEO in September 2001.
 The airline was fined $2.5 million for maintenance violations in July 1998, and in August 2000 the FAA was reportedly prepared to ground the airline for these violations.

 Bankruptcy

-America West operated under bankruptcy from 1991 to 1994.
-As part of the restructuring, employee stock became worthless, the airline's 747s and Dash 8s were sold, and the fleet was pared down to 87 aircraft.
+America West operated under bankruptcy from 1991 to 1994; as part of the restructuring, employee stock became worthless, the airline's 747s and Dash8s were sold and the fleet was pared down to 87 aircraft.
 Hawaii and Nagoya routes were scrapped and America West feeder service to smaller cities and local markets was contracted to Mesa Airlines, which began flying turboprops and regional jets as America West Express.

 On the management side, Founder Ed Beauvais was removed as CEO, remaining on the board of directors, and was replaced with Mike Conway, who had been with the airline since the start.
 Conway left the airline in 1994, replaced as CEO by A. Maurice Myers.

-America West's flight attendants unionized in 1993, ending cross-utilization between customer service agents, flight attendants, and ground agents.
+America West's flight attendants unionized in 1993, ending cross-utilization between customer service agents, flight attendants and ground agents.
 Several maintenance and training functions previously operated in-house by America West were outsourced during the bankruptcy.

 Reorganization

 In 1994, America West was finally able to secure a reorganization allowing it to come out of bankruptcy, with a large portion of the airline owned by a partnership including Mesa Airlines and Continental Airlines, resulting in code sharing agreements with these airlines.

 To help reinvigorate the airline as they emerged from bankruptcy, a number of changes occurred, including a new color scheme and logo (used until the merger with US Airways), new livery, E-tickets, and online ticket purchasing in 1996.
 The airline continued ordering Airbus A320s and began gradually retiring their older Boeing 737-200s.

-In the 1990s America West opened a hub at Port Columbus International Airport in Columbus, Ohio, using Chautauqua Airlines and Mesa Airlines to provide commuter and regional flights via code sharing agreements in addition to mainline jets.
+In 1993, America West opened a hub at Port Columbus International Airport in Columbus, Ohio, using Chautauqua Airlines and Mesa Airlines to provide commuter and regional flights via code sharing agreements in addition to mainline jets.
 An America West Club was at the hub in an area previously used for a TWA Ambassadors' Club.

-In late 2001 America West was the first airline to apply for and receive a loan from the Air Transportation Stabilization Board.
+In late 2001, America West was the first airline to apply for and receive a loan from the Air Transportation Stabilization Board.
 As of April 2005, the remaining balance on the loan was $300 million.
 The ATSB loan and its guarantees were paid back by US Airways and the debt refinanced by other lenders during the merger.

+On May 1, 2002, America West ended its partnership with Continental Airlines, citing low code-shared flight sales.

-In 2003 America West Airlines closed its Port Columbus hub, reducing scheduled daily flights from almost 50 to 4.
+In 2003, America West Airlines closed its Port Columbus hub, reducing scheduled daily flights from almost 50 to 4.